h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 # 3          h2o.gbm.wrapper 0.7817075
 # 4 h2o.deeplearning.wrapper 0.7425813
 ```

+So we see the best individual algorithm in this group is the GBM with a test set AUC of 0.782, as compared to 0.789 for the ensemble.
+At first thought, this might not seem like much, but in many industries like medicine or finance, this small advantage can be highly valuable.

+To increase the performance of the ensemble, we have several options.
+One of them is to increase the number of internal cross-validation folds using the `cvControl` argument.
+The other options are to change the base learner library or the metalearning algorithm.

 Note that the ensemble results above are not reproducible since `h2o.deeplearning` is not reproducible when using multiple cores, and we did not set a seed for `h2o.randomForest.wrapper`.

 Additional note: In a future version, performance metrics such as AUC will be computed automatically, as in the other H2O algos.

-### Specifying New Learners
+### Specifying new learners

 Now let's try again with a more extensive set of base learners.
+The **h2oEnsemble** packages comes with four functions by default that can be customized to use non-default parameters.

 Here is an example of how to generate a custom learner wrappers:

 ```r
 h2o.glm.1 <- function(..., alpha = 0.0) h2o.glm.wrapper(..., alpha = alpha)